 What's a Men's Shed?

-Simply put, a Men’s Shed is a group of men who get together in their community to develop new skills, discover new interests, and make new friends.
+Simply put, a typical Men’s Shed is a group of men who get together in their community to develop new skills, discover new interests, and make new friends.
 But it’s so much more than that.
 For many men, aging and retirement can lead to loneliness and a loss of purpose; and that’s where Men’s Sheds come in.
 Symbolic of that backyard workshop where men share stories and tinker with woodworking or electronics, a Men’s Shed is grounded in the idea that men communicate more effectively when they’re “shoulder to shoulder” with other men.

 A Men's Shed provides a safe and friendly environment where men can work on meaningful projects, which gives a sense of purpose.
 Men work at their own pace, in their own time, in the company of other men.

-It's a place where men with time on their hands and too few friends meet to socialize, to work on rewarding projects, and to engage in enjoyable physical and cultural activities at their own pace, in their own time, in the company of other men.
+It's a place where men with time on their hands and too few friends meet to work on rewarding projects, and to engage in enjoyable physical and cultural activities at their own pace, in their own time, in the company of other men.

 At a Men's Shed some men learn, some teach, and some are happy to watch.